apache/fury-site/docs/specification/xlang_implementation_guide.md

 Swift `Serializer.isWrapper` is a doc-hidden value-level property used only to reject Fory-owned transparent wrappers as independent EXT registrations.
 `OptionalSerializer` sets it; collection carriers do not.
-A manual serializer does not acquire wrapper status from target spelling and may own an independent opaque carrier body.
+A custom serializer does not acquire wrapper status from target spelling and may own an independent opaque carrier body.
 Target-identity conflicts prevent it from replacing a seeded canonical dynamic builtin.